 The following four courses make up the Constitutionalism and Democracy series:

-POL SC 2450H Intellectual World of the American Founders (Fall 2016 Featured Course): This course will introduce students to the antecedents of early American political thought, from the philosophy of Classical Greece and Republican Rome through the political and social innovations and upheavals of the Protestant Reformation and the European Enlightenment.
-Focus will be placed on analyzing both influence and divergence, with the ultimate goal that, upon completion of the course, students will understand the currents of thought that the Founders took into account when shaping the political values and institutions of the new nation as well as the ways in which they deviated from prior models of and ideas about governance in order to construct a system that would meet the unique demands and conditions of North America.
+POL SC 2450H Intellectual World of the American Founders: This course will introduce students to the antecedents of early American political thought, from the philosophy of Classical Greece and Republican Rome through the political and social innovations and upheavals of the Protestant Reformation and the European Enlightenment.
+Focus will be placed on analyzing both influence and divergence, with the ultimate goal that, upon completion of the course, students will understand the currents of thought that the Founders took into account when shaping the political values and institutions of the new nation, as well as the ways in which they deviated from prior models of and ideas about governance in order to construct a system that would meet the unique demands and conditions of North America.

 HIS 2120H The Young Republic: In completing the Constitutionalism and Democracy series, students will focus on the time period during which the nation’s political institutions and identity began to take shape.
 On one hand, this will involve examining practical questions regarding commerce, religion, and international order (among many other topics) that the United States faced during the early national era.
 On the other hand, the course will address broad, theoretical concerns and tensions regarding the nature and character of the new union that arose as the nation’s leaders and citizens engaged in the process of building a working political system following the Constitution’s minimal instructions.

 Students who successfully complete all four courses in the series will earn the Kinder Institute’s Certificate in American Constitutional Democracy.
-Students who then go on to complete three hours of approved internship or study abroad credit will be eligible to apply for the Institute’s Minor in American Constitutional Democracy.
+Students who then go on to complete three hours of approved experiential course abroad credit will be eligible to apply for the Institute’s Minor in American Constitutional Democracy.
 More information about the Minor and Certificate, and about internship and study abroad programs sponsored by the Kinder Institute, can be found here.